 The OfS is responsible for managing the process of investigating concerns that students have been inappropriately influenced.

 To raise a concern, email [email protected].

-If the concern relates to an institution outside England, the OfS will liaise with the relevant funding body.
+If the concern relates to a provider outside England, the OfS will liaise with the relevant funding body.

 The process that will be followed by the funding bodies is set out in full in the allegations procedure.

 The Higher Education Funding Council for Wales (HEFCW) has published the allegations procedure in Welsh (Cymraeg).

 Please read our allegations privacy notice for details of how we will use your personal information if you make an allegation of inappropriate influence.

 Ipsos MORI gives all providers taking part in the NSS a good practice guide to help them avoid inappropriate influence.